Mathieu-MICHEL/micro-assurance.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Specialized Master in Microfinance
+    - course: Advanced Master in Microfinance
       institution: Brussels Free University (ULB, Solvay)
       year: 2019
     - course: MSc in Actuarial Sciences